DevGroup-ru/dotplant2/migration-tips.md

 All changes in DB contained in m150512_060716_data_module_move  migrations

 ### robots.txt
-Save content of robots.txt in DB. (/seo/manage/robots)
+Save content of robots.txt in DB (/seo/manage/robots).

 ### Images